 Few people have the ability to get under your skin in quite the same way as your teenager.
 It’s the attitude, eye-rolling, flagrant disregard for your rules, and questionable judgments.
-At times, it can make you want to scream your head off and tell her just how awful she is behaving.
+At times, it can make wonder if you hate your teenager.
+You want to scream your head off and tell her just how awful she is behaving.

-When anger overwhelms, it’s more important than ever to reinforce your connection with your teen.
+When anger overwhelms and you feel like you hate your teenager, it’s more important than ever to reinforce your connection with your teen.
 Managing anger in the moment is a key part of preventing you from saying or doing something that causes long-term hurt.

 Instead, try giving yourself a “time out.”
 Allow yourself the space and time to simmer down and sort through exactly what you are feeling and how you want to respond.
 “It’s important to take time to re-center and breathe,” says Dr. Ginsburg.